Mud back on the menu at local pre-school

 National Grid helps restore play area at Wembdon Sunshiners

-A local pre-school in Wembdon, near Bridgwater, has seen its outdoor play area undergo a dramatic transformation following an offer of help with remediation works from National Grid’s Hinkley Connection Project team and supply chain partners, H&Askham.
+A local pre-school in Wembdon, near Bridgwater, has seen its outdoor play area undergo a dramatic transformation following an offer of help from National Grid’s Hinkley Connection Project team and supply chain partners, H&Askham.

 In winter 2020, Wembdon Sunshiners Pre-School and the surrounding area were hit by severe rainfall resulting in the flooding of outdoor play areas, including the prized mud kitchen.
 The damage left the pre-school with few options except to close the area to the children.
 With the pre-school dependent on grants and charitable fundraising to cover operating costs, the repair of the play area was not financially viable.

 Simon Lukins, Project Supervisor on the Hinkley Construction Project, stepped in.
 As a local resident with children at the pre-school, Simon was keen to help and approached H&Askham, civil subcontractors at the Shurton 400kv Substation, to ask for help in restoring the mud kitchen to its former glory.

 On the weekend of 24/25 April, team members from the Hinkley Construction Project and H&Askham arrived at the pre-school to begin the works.
 The volunteers excavated 10 tonnes of soil, installed a series of drains to help prevent future flooding, lined the edge of the mud kitchen with a wooden frame, and backfilled the area with 14 tonnes of stone – including the clean stone for the soakaway (designed to drain away excess water caused by heavy rainfall if the drainage system struggles to keep up with demand).